Purple Line (CTA): Trackage

 Beginning at Linden Avenue in Wilmette, which contains a small storage yard and car service shop, the Purple Line traverses the North Shore area on private right-of-way which begins at street grade.
-Running southeasterly from Wilmette, the line rises past Isabella Street on the Wilmette-Evanston border then bridges the North Shore Channel immediately north of Central Street, the first stop in Evanston.
+Running southeasterly from Wilmette, the line rises past Isabella Street on the Wilmette-Evanston border, then bridges the North Shore Channel immediately north of Central Street, the first stop in Evanston.
 The line, now on an elevated embankment, curves southward parallel to Sherman Avenue.
-Continuing south, the line enters downtown Evanston and stops at Davis Street, then curves southeasterly again to parallel Chicago Avenue and Metra's Union Pacific Railroad right-of-way to Clark Street just north of the CTA's Howard Yard facilities.
+Continuing south, the line enters downtown Evanston and stops at Davis Street, then curves southeasterly again to parallel Chicago Avenue and Metra's Union Pacific Railroad right-of-way to just north of the CTA's Howard Yard facilities.

 Here the line crosses through the yard area before the junction with the Red Line and the Yellow Line.
-The tracks are split on grade separated structures to allow Yellow Line trains to enter the junction from the west.
+The tracks are split on grade-separated structures to allow Yellow Line trains to enter the junction from the west.
 Immediately south of the yard lies the Howard Street terminal, where Red, Purple and Yellow Line trains all terminate.